peek/peek/README.md

 You're done!
 Now every time a PJAX request is made, the Peek bar will update with the Peek results of the PJAX request.

+If you aren't using pjax_rails, you just need to make sure the custom layout is rendered in place of the application layout on PJAX requests.

 ## Using Peek with Turbolinks

 It just works.

 ## Access Control

-You probably don't want to give this data to ALL your users.
-So by default Peek only shows up in development or staging environments.
-If you'd like to restrict Peek to a select few users, you can do so by overriding the `peek_enabled?` guard in ApplicationController.
+Peek will only render in development and staging environments.
+If you'd like to whitelist a select number of users to view Peek in production you can override the `peek_enabled?` guard in `ApplicationController`:

 ```ruby
 class ApplicationController < ActionController::Base